-- The Treasury Strategy Statement integrates with the Prudential Indicators being set and will include the following: - ➤ Link to Capital Financing and Treasury Management Prudential Indicators for the current and ensuing three years - > Strategy for financing new borrowing requirements (if any) and refinancing maturing borrowing (if any) over the next three years and for restructuring of debt - > the extent to which surplus funds are earmarked for short term requirements - the investment strategy for the forthcoming year(s) - > the minimum to be held in short term/specified investments during the coming year - > the interest rate outlook against which the treasury activities are likely to be undertaken. - Based on the ODPM's (now CLG's) Guidance on Investments, the Council will produce an Annual Investment Strategy (AIS) which sets out - > the objectives, policies and strategy for managing its investments; - the determination of which Specified and Non Specified Investments the Council will utilise during the forthcoming financial year(s) based on the Council's economic and investment outlook and the expected level of investment balances; - the limits for the use of Non-Specified Investments. - The AIS will be integrated into the Treasury Strategy Statement. - The Audit Committee will also receive a copy of this report to carry out its scrutiny role of treasury management.
+- Based on the MHCLG's Guidance on Local Authority Investments, the Council will produce an Annual Investment Strategy (AIS) which sets out - the objectives, policies and strategy for managing its investments; - the determination of which Specified and Non Specified Investments the Council will utilise during the forthcoming financial year(s) based on the Council's economic and investment outlook and the expected level of investment balances; - the limits for the use of Non-Specified Investments. - The AIS will be integrated into the Treasury Strategy Statement. - The Audit Committee will also receive a copy of this report to carry out its scrutiny role of treasury management. - D. Content of Reporting: 4.
+Mid-Year Treasury Report - The Finance Specialist will produce a mid-year report for Full Council on the borrowing and investment activities of the treasury management function (including performance of fund managers) for the first six months of the financial year. - The main contents of the report will comprise: - Economic background - Economic forecast (including interest rates forecast) - Treasury Management Strategy Statement update - Performance versus benchmarks